 The newer, grander Cockatoo Inn was built in “Olde English style”.
 It was located at 4334 West Imperial Highway at Hawthorne Boulevard, south of I-105.
 Over the years, it was also listed as being in Inglewood.

-The 1960s saw famous celebrities like Mickey Rooney and Betty Grable at the Cockatoo.
-It also garnered attention from John F. Kennedy, Richard Nixon, and Marilyn Monroe.
+The 1960s saw increased success at the Cockatoo.
+According to the LA Times, famous celebrities like Mickey Rooney and Betty Grable were known to visit.
+It also garnered attention from John F. Kennedy, Richard Nixon, and Hawhtorne native, Marilyn Monroe.
 It was a meeting place for many in the community.
 It also left indelible impressions on those from outside the area.
 The Cockatoo was also a known hub for horse racing insiders, gamblers, city officials, and defense contractors.
 It was very much a success while under Lococo control.

 Over the years, authorities spent considerable attention on Andy Lococo’s activities.
+The FBI tracked his movements for several years, including his fishing trips to Baja, California.
 Finally, the law caught up with him.
 In June of 1969, Lococo was convicted of perjury (United States v.
 Andrew J. Lococo, 450 F.2d 1196 (9th Cir.
 1972).
 The charge was related to the question of whether he had a phone call with convicted bookmaker, Ray Mirr.
-Though he was given five years in prison, Lococo had his sentence reduced to six-months jail time and a $2,000 fine.
+The judge sentenced Lococo to five years probation on the condition he serve six-months jail time.
+He was also fined $2,000 plus legal fees.
 He passed away in 1973 of a stroke, at the age of 55.

-A notable incident in 1984 occurred at the Cockatoo Inn.
-A Northrop contractor engineer named Thomas Cavanagh (not to be confused with the actor of the same name) tried to sell American secrets to individuals he thought were KGB officers.
-Turns out, they were undercover FBI agents.
-After exchanges of cash and documents, Cavanagh was arrested.
-Later, he plead guilty to the charges.
+On December 10, 1984, a notable incident occurred at the Cockatoo Inn.
+A Northrop engineer named Thomas Cavanagh tried to sell American secrets to individuals he thought were KGB.

 In 1991, the Hawthorne area suffered another blow, when toy-maker Mattel left its home of 44 years.

 Soon after in 1993, the Cockatoo Inn secured a government contract to house military recruits.
 Alas, it wasn’t enough fill the vacancies.
 A sharp decline in aerospace jobs exacerbated its declining occupancy rate.
-The last owners, California Hotels Corp, decided to close it in 1994.
+The last owners, California Hotels Corp, decided to close it on December 22, 1994.

 On January 6, 1995, the Cockatoo was reopened by Chinese investors.
 It was purchased through a township and village enterprise, or TVE.
-TVEs were China’s attempt to increase free market activity.
 When TVEs fell out of favor in the 1990s, many went bankrupt.
 Some were expropriated by the government.
 It is believed these issues helped seal the Cockatoo Inn’s fate for good.

 Today, the old Cockatoo Inn site is surrounded by a Candlewood Suites and a Valero gas station.
 A few yards down Acacia Avenue, a Comfort Inn uses the name “Cockatoo” to lure those who once knew this great place.
 Sadly, invoking the name won’t bring back its predecessor’s panache.